 There are over 120 Indigenous languages spoken in Australia.
 These languages have a vital cultural role in linking Aboriginal and Torres Strait Islander people to their history, spirituality and rites through story and song.

 When Indigenous Australians interact with the department, the department offers an Indigenous language interpreter as required.
 These services are mainly supplied by the Aboriginal Interpreter Service (AIS) in the Northern Territory and Aboriginal Interpreting Western Australia (AIWA) (formerly called Kimberley Interpreting Service) in the Kimberley region of Western Australia.
 The department is the largest government user of both services.
 In 2017–18 it used 10,536 hours of interpreting services.

 There are a number of ways the department helps customers in their preferred language:

 - Telephone interpreting provides immediate access to an interpreter over the phone in northern and central Australian languages.

 - Face‑to‑face interpreters are located in high‑demand service centres and frequently help departmental staff working in remote and extremely remote Indigenous communities.

 - The department also provides a Community Language Allowance to 28 bilingual staff from northern Australia and northern Queensland who can speak with Indigenous Australians in their own language.

 An Indigenous Language Officer also works in the Wadeye community in the Northern Territory.
 Wadeye, on the western edge of the Daly River Reserve, is Australia’s biggest Indigenous town.
 It is 400 kilometres from Darwin and for six months of the year it is only accessible by air and sea.
 Wadeye’s location means access to formal interpreting services is limited, so an Indigenous Language Officer provides a valuable resource to the town in connecting local people to the department’s services.

 National Indigenous Coalition

-Providing spatial services for government and the community
+Providing spatial services for government and community

 Financial Information Service